nvms/wingman/README.md

 A Visual Studio Code extension with ChatGPT (3.5 and 4) or LLaMa integration with _**highly extensible and COMPLETELY CUSTOMIZABLE PROMPTING**_ templates.
 No magic.
 No shenanigans.
 These are your prompts, with a few built-in defaults to get you started.

-To use a local LLaMa model for completely offline generation, set `wingman.apiBaseUrl` to your local API URL and `wingman.model` to your desired model.
+To use a local LLaMa model for completely offline generation, set `wingman.openai.apiBaseUrl` to your local API URL and `wingman.openai.model` to your desired model.
 This works best with something like [https://github.com/go-skynet/LocalAI](LocalAI).
 Whatever API you choose to use just has to implement the same REST interface as the OpenAI API - _this is exactly what LocalAI does_.

 _Please note that this extension is currently under active development and its feature set is slowly evolving.
 As this happens, config property names may also be changed, and the way that commands are defined may also slightly change.
 I'll do my best to minimize this and preserve backward compatibility as much as possible._